tcj/ModifierKeysMorph/README.md

 Morph for Squeak to show current state of modifier keys (optionally in docking bar)

-Developed and tested in Squeak 5.2
+Developed and tested in Squeak 5.2 and 4.5

 ## What it does